 The AWI Standards cover architectural wall panels comprehensively.
 The standards include specifications for:

 - Panel sequencing, including pre-manufactured and made-to-order wall panels

 - High-pressure decorative laminates (HPDL)

 Use of Shop Drawings to Specify Wall Paneling Finishes

-You’ll find further information on standards for wall paneling finishes in the Architectural Woodwork Standards.
+You’ll find further information on standards for wall paneling finishes in the AWI Standards.

 Equipping yourself with the proper tools for success is key to a thriving career.
 The AWI Quality Certification Program not only provides a strong foundation, but it also allows you to deliver compliance, consistency, and quality to your clients.